Kleszcz1337/Worm-Game-JS-Classes/README.md

 # Worm-Game-JS-Classes

 Game is created using JavaScript.
-All of the necessary classes are implemted and the frames are adjusting to your browser fps.
+All of the necessary classes are implemented and the frames are adjusting to your computer power.
+Adjusting fps gives the best performance

 Feel free to use and modify.